TBD54566975/developer.tbd.website/site/blog/2024-07-29-ways-we-use-vcs-today.md

 _Source: https://lawallet.com/_

 ## 2. The Pharmaceutical Supply Chain

 [Dr. Carsten Stöcker](https://www.linkedin.com/in/dr-carsten-st%C3%B6cker-1145871/), CEO of [Spherity](https://www.spherity.com/), introduced me to a fascinating application of VCs in the pharmaceutical industry.
 Pharmacies often trade medicines with each other to maintain their stock, but this exchange requires complex verification processes.
 They must verify the legitimacy of three key elements:

-* the medicine,
+- the medicine,
-* the organization they're trading with,
+- the organization they're trading with,
-* the provider making the trade
+- the provider making the trade

 [Caro.vc](http://Caro.vc), a Spherity company, employs VCs to simplify this process and reduce errors.
 Their solution allows pharmacies to quickly and securely verify all these elements, ensuring the integrity of the pharmaceutical supply chain.

 **To learn more about this use case, check out this discussion between Dr. Carsten Stocker and the Developer Relations Team at TBD:**

-<iframe class="aspect-video" src="https://www.youtube.com/embed/5_2wCT9Tlb0?si=0VRp5EnA0NxfdVss" title="Trust Me I'm a Pharmacist" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe className="aspect-video" src="https://www.youtube.com/embed/5_2wCT9Tlb0?si=0VRp5EnA0NxfdVss" title="Trust Me I'm a Pharmacist" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowFullScreen></iframe>

 ## 3. Content Creation and Generative AI